Need Help? Give us a call.

 The Example: If we’re told a product is the last one, we are more likely to purchase it.

 How to Use: You need to alert people to what they are missing out on if they don’t act quickly.
-Limit the availability of product, set a closing date for a special offer, or create a limited edition.
+Limit the availability of the product, set a closing date for a special offer, or create a limited edition.
 Use urgency to back your concept by identifying urgent consequences or problems that might arise if they don’t act quickly.
 However, a study by psychologist Howard Leventhal showed that people will ignore urgent messages if they are not given information as to how to follow-up.
 Make sure you let people know where to find your product or service!

-Consumer behaviors are shaped by pairing of stimuli.
+Consumer behaviors are shaped by a pairing of stimuli.
 A certain smell, song, or image can instantly conjure up an intense emotion in us.
 This is because the smell, song, or image has been paired with a memory of something important.
 For example, when you see golden arches forming an M, your mouth may start to water because you unconsciously pair it with McDonald’s.
 You too can use classical conditioning on consumers by always playing the same song when your commercial plays, having a strong logo stamped on everything related to your product, or using an iconic image to sell your product.
 Any time a consumer hears the song or sees the logo or image they will think about your product.

 Labels are important drivers for customers.
 If people think they are important they are more likely to live up to the label given them.
-Create subgroups of your customers and label them, for example, as Bronze, Silver, and Gold.
+Create subgroups of your customers and label them, for example, Bronze, Silver, and Gold.
 Being part of a superior group will make customers want to live up to the label.

 You can also use the principle of reinforcement in dealing with potential clients.
 In psychology, reinforcement refers to any stimulus which increases the probability of a specific response.
 You can reinforce the reaction you want from your clients through positive reinforcement.
 If they buy your product or read your marketing material, offer them a free gift.

-As an entrepreneur you must be a strong leader.
+As an entrepreneur, you must be a strong leader.
 You must motivate, drive the company, create meaningful and tangible goals, and create a strong team.
 This can, of course, be a challenge.

 As the leader of your business, you are the key to success.
 Being an entrepreneur and being an innovator are often synonymous.
 It requires risk, creativity, and passion.
 How can psychological tactics help you become a great business leader and entrepreneur?

-1. Affective Bias: This is being emotionally attached to your innovation.
+This is being emotionally attached to your innovation.
 If an innovator feels they need to have control of an idea, they may not be rational in pursuing the idea and therefore, make a lot of mistakes in the process.
 Fear of sharing ownership and not accepting the support that would help him/her be successful can lead to entrepreneurial disaster.
 Many people want to pursue their ideas on their own and aren’t open to outside resources.
 This can severely hinder your product’s success.
 Be open to outside help and pursue the resources you need!

-2. Emotional Intelligence: Learning how to effectively read people and understanding why they do what they do can be very useful in designing a product or service to fill a need.
+Learning how to effectively read people and understanding why they do what they do can be very useful in designing a product or service to fill a need.
 Knowing how to read nonverbal cues can tell you what a person is actually thinking or feeling because they are harder to disguise than words.
 You can use this in pitching your product to a future client or in managing your own team.

-3. Anchor Lines: Psychology has found that people base judgments and decisions around familiar positions, and make adjustments relative to that point.
+Psychology has found that people base judgments and decisions around familiar positions, and make adjustments relative to that point.
 Most of the time this psychological shortcut helps us make faster and smarter choices.
 However, with innovation, you can’t create something new by anchoring to an old idea.
 Thought centers around existing knowledge so the best way to generate new thinking is to introduce new material like juxtapositions, famous quotes, visual images, or extreme opposites.
 By adding stimulus you can provoke the creative process and allow one to look at old problems in new ways.
 By using practice perceptivity (actively seeking new ideas and inspiration) you can reset “anchors” and introduce your team into a state of innovation.

-4. Lead with Fun: Psychological research has found that having fun is an essential part of innovation.
+Psychological research has found that having fun is an essential part of innovation.
 When people feel motivated to work by intrinsic factors like interest level, passion, and enjoyment, versus external factors like pay or evaluation, they are much more creative.
 During brainstorming sessions, a positive environment and humor can be helpful in uncovering the innovation your company needs.

-5. Associative Thinking: This type of thinking can help leaders make effective decisions for their business.
-When you are faced with an unknown situation, your brain automatically tries to retrieve information from a past experience that has similarity.
+This type of thinking can help leaders make effective decisions for their business.
+When you are faced with an unknown situation, your brain automatically tries to retrieve information from a past experience that has any similarity.
 These experiences become the basis on which you interpret the new situation.
-Per psychological study, these associations are influenced by biases, attitudes, and emotional states.
+Per psychological studies, these associations are influenced by biases, attitudes, and emotional states.
 Managers who use associative thinking in the process of innovation and strategy can gain an advantage.
 It’s possible to create exercises in associative thinking like case-based reasoning, analogy, and pattern recognition to help you combine intuitive associations with rational analysis, useful in future decision making.
 You can teach your employees to do the same.

 Leaders don’t exist without followers.
 The success of a team depends on both.
 Knowing how to identify your team members will let you use their strengths most effectively.

 Psychologist Robert E. Kelley developed a theory of followers and breaks them down as either passive or active and as dependent or independent.
-As a leader you can identify who in your team is what type, and work to empower them to be exemplary followers.
+As a leader, you can identify who in your team is what type, and work to empower them to be exemplary followers.
 Based on the combinations he classifies them as follows:

-1. Conformist: This type of follower is a “yes” person.
+This type of follower is a “yes” person.
 They tend to always agree, to the point of it hurting their performance.
 They are dependent and active and will unquestioningly support their leader and the team project.

-2. Passive: This type of follower will only do what is directly asked of them and no more.
+This type of follower will only do what is directly asked of them and no more.
 They are dependent and passive and are not particularly committed or enthusiastic.
 They prefer to follow other’s leads.

-4. Exemplary: This type of follower is an effective team player who often takes initiative in tasks and problems.
+This type of follower is an effective team player who often takes initiative in tasks and problems.
 They are independent and active and know how to be constructive when working in a team.
 They can be depended upon.
 This is the best kind of follower a leader can have.
 A leader must transform the various types of followers on his/her team into an exemplary follower.